German Payslip: Employed vs self-employed

 If you earn below both those social security thresholds (like our example employee payslip), your full salary is subject to social security payments.
 If you earn more than that, your salary above those thresholds will be free of social security payments.
 You only have to pay taxes on that income then.

-With 4.000€ monthly gross salary you will pay for German social security:
+With a 4.000€ monthly gross salary you will pay for German social security:

 - 18,6% of your salary (372€ x2 = 744€) for German public pension (Deutsche Rentenversicherung)